 How does THC work?

 Our brains produce a chemical called anandamide, which has a similar structure to THC chemicals.
 The brain, therefore, interprets THC similarly as it would anandamide, producing psychoactive effects.
 When THC enters the body, chemical messages get sent between nerve cells as if it were the chemical anandamide, and neurons get activated.
-This produces physical and mental effects to the host.
+This produces physical and mental effects on the host.

 What are the effects of THC?